hdboye/RCO-Auto-Installer/README.md

 # FAQ

 ## How do I use this?

+### Why Does This Exist?
+I got bored and some of my friends don't trust the RCOInstaller.exe even though its open source.

 ### Method 1
 The first one requires you to install python which ca